IRS direct deposit: Here’s a helpful breakdown that will tell you if it’s a tax refund or credit

 With the Internal Revenue Service scrambling to distribute various types of payments to millions of taxpayers, one result of its efforts is that money is showing up unexpectedly in millions of people’s bank accounts.

-As we reported last week, many people were surprised to wake up to an additional tax refund on Wednesday after the IRS corrected their 2020 returns and determined—due to changes in the tax law—that they overpaid on unemployment compensation.
-Although the IRS is sending hardcopy notices to people who are owed refunds, the money often shows up by direct deposit before the letter arrives—leaving many recipients pleasantly surprised, albeit a little suspicious.
+As we reported last week, many people were surprised to wake up to an additional tax refund on Wednesday, after the IRS corrected their 2020 returns and determined—due to changes in the tax law—that they overpaid on unemployment compensation.
+Although the IRS is sending hard-copy notices to people who are owed refunds, the money often shows up by direct deposit before the letter arrives—leaving many recipients pleasantly surprised, albeit a little suspicious.

 It’s been a similar situation with the monthly advance payments for the child tax credits.
 No matter how many tweets and press releases the IRS sends out to inform people of the pay schedule, social media still lights up with shocked recipients each time a payment is made.
 Ditto for all three stimulus checks.
 There’s always someone who doesn’t know it’s coming, or doesn’t know what the payment is for once they get it.